Irwin1985/lets_build_a_simple_interpreter/custom/part7/readme.md

   consequenses2
 ```

 Did you get it?
-I know this is crazy and no textbooks explain any formula like this but I ivented it in order to understand the flexible IF grammar Pascal provides.
-Once you get the correct grammar (without ambiguities) then the other challenge is represent the grammar in code and that's what we are going to do right now...
+I know this is crazy and no textbooks explains any formula like this but I ivented it in order to understand the flexible IF grammar Pascal provides.
+Once you get the correct grammar *(without ambiguities)* then the other challenge is represent the grammar in code and that's what we are going to do right now...

 These examples are allowed by the production above: